tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-simple-advice-for-choosing-an-esb.md

 ---
 I thought I would share a recent question that was raised on LinkedIn, which asked:

 > _**Starting the Holy Wars on ESB?
 Who brings the best package deal to the table i.e IBM, MSFT......
-Look at this way ” A mid sized cash crunched has to implement ESB what are the options it has” or rather who should it be married to.
+Look at this way " A mid sized cash crunched has to implement ESB what are the options it has" or rather who should it be married to.
 Any thoughts**_
 >
 > Tons of ESB from various players are in the market IBM, MSFT, Oracle , SAP but remember its a cash crunched company which requires the ESB.
 I can provide more details on the technical side.
 The idea is to throw open the debate to get various perspective.

 Well, let's forget for the moment that the question was raised by a Microsoft employee, and focus more on the general principle of the question...
 What should companies look for in an [ESB][1]?
-In my brief answer, I aim to get across the point that asking which ESB vendor you should be “Married to” is very much the wrong question to ask, and to consider that there is more to solving this problem intelligently (and thus cost effectively) than simply 'buying technology'.
+In my brief answer, I aim to get across the point that asking which ESB vendor you should be "Married to" is very much the wrong question to ask, and to consider that there is more to solving this problem intelligently (and thus cost effectively) than simply 'buying technology'.
 No single technology will solve your problem out of the box, so be careful not to expect or ask it to do so.

 Here's the Answer in full: